Effective Natural Cures for Vaginal Yeast Infections

 Garlic for Vaginal Yeast Infection

-Garlic is known for its anti-fungal qualities.
-According to studies, ingesting garlic does not help clear thrush.
+Although garlic is known for its anti-fungal qualities, according to studies, ingesting garlic does not help clear thrush.
 There is some scientific evidence that garlic extract significantly inhibits the growth of Candida albicans, however, those studies were not focusing specifically on vaginal yeast infections.

 Although inserting garlic into the vagina is not scientifically proven to work, many women claim it’s effective.